OptimalScale/LMFlow/README.md

 ```

 ### Finetuning (LISA)
 [LISA](https://arxiv.org/abs/2403.17919) is a memory-efficient finetuning algorithm that allows tradeoff between memory and the number of randomly unfreezed layers.
+This script currently is only tested in single gpus.
+Please stay tuned for our latest updates :smile:
 ```sh
 cd data && ./download.sh alpaca && cd -